-But at least he wasn’t the only one who wasn’t paying attention to the meeting – Evelyne Corscia, the marionite he’d met at the last meeting, glared at the wall, her thoughts obviously elsewhere.
+But at least he wasn’t the only one not paying attention to the meeting – Evelyne Corscia, the marionite he’d met at the last meeting, glared at the wall, her thoughts obviously elsewhere.
 Cathwright the dragon picked at her claws.
-Even Leandros flipped through other paperwork, expression more intense than Mr. Ochoa’s logistics lecture deserved.
+Even Leandros flipped through other paperwork, expression more intent than Mr. Ochoa’s logistics lecture deserved.

 Gareth was glad when it was over.
 While the others filed out, he approached Leandros.
 “Captain?
 I have a problem I’d like to discuss with you.”

 “Is that so?”
 Leandros asked.

 “Yes.
-We still haven’t gotten those drinks I promised you.”
+The problem is, we still haven’t gotten those drinks I promised you.”

 Gareth’s own smile fell.
 “Ah.
 Well, I—,”